Audio Fidelity Records: Background

 Sidney Frey (1920–68), founder and president of Audio Fidelity, had Westrex, owner of one of the two rival stereo disk-cutting systems, cut a stereo LP disk for release before any of the major record labels, several of which had the Westrex equipment but had not yet produced a stereo disk.
 Side 1 was the Dukes of Dixieland; Side 2 was railroad sound effects.
 This demonstration disc was introduced to the public on December 13, 1957, at the Times Auditorium in New York City.
 500 copies of this initial demonstration record were pressed.
 On December 16, 1957, Frey advertised in the trade magazine Billboard that he would send a free copy to anyone in the industry who wrote to him on company letterhead.
 Frey became known as "Mr. Stereo" during that era.

 Stereophonic sound was not entirely new to the public.
 In 1952 sound engineer Emory Cook developed a "Binaural" disk that used two separate grooves and playback needles to produce stereophonic sound; the following year he had a catalog of about 25 disks available for audiophiles.
 Multi-channel sound was integral to the widescreen motion picture processes Cinerama (1952) and CinemaScope (1953).
 Stereophonic audio tapes had been commercially available to audiophiles, although expensive, since the early-1950s.
 After the release of the Audio Fidelity demonstration disks, the other spur to the popularity of stereo disks was the reduction in price of a stereo magnetic cartridge, for playing the disks, from $250 to $29.95 in June 1958.
 The first four stereo discs available to the general public were released by Audio Fidelity in March, 1958--Johnny Puleo and his Harmonica Gang Volume 1 (AFSD 5830), Railroad - Sounds of a Vanishing Era (AFSD 5843), Lionel - Lionel Hampton and his Orchestra (AFSD 5849) and Marching Along with the Dukes of Dixieland Volume 3 (AFSD 5851).
 By the end of March the company had four more stereo LPs available.

 In the summer of 1958, Audio Fidelity recorded 13 classical LPs in London's Walthamstow Town Hall.
-The orchestra was the specially-formed Virtuoso Symphony of London, which consisted of London orchestral players and leading instrumentalists including Anthony Pini, Frederick Riddle, Reginald Kell and Marie Goosens.
+The orchestra was the specially formed Virtuoso Symphony of London, which consisted of London orchestral players and leading instrumentalists including Anthony Pini, Frederick Riddle, Reginald Kell and Marie Goossens.
 Six of the LPs were conducted by Alfred Wallenstein, who concentrated on the symphonic repertoire (including Brahms's 4th Symphony, Tchaikovsky's Pathetique, and Berlioz's Symphonie Fantastique) and six by Arthur Winograd (both conductors were ex-cellists) who recorded lighter fare, such as operatic marches and popular overtures.
 The 13th LP (Strauss Waltzes) was conducted by Emanuel Vardi.